AnnaLamadua/dynwebsite_withDjango/README.md

 * Manage page status (Public & Draft) .
 * Set page images to be used like Thumbnail, Detail or Cover.
 * Create and manage the link and the status of your social networks.
+* Manage the SEO basics of your website.

 ### Requirements

-Simple Site is developed and require Django>=1.9, pillow and Python > 2.7
+Simple Site is developed and require Django>=1.9, pillow, Python > 2.7 and django-summernote.

 ### How to install it